 The Board has overseen a number of people initiatives over the past number of years to improve employee relations, including promoting greater diversity and inclusion.
-In 2018, the Board oversaw the introduction of Gender Pay Gap reporting.
-The most recent data shows a marginal improvement in the mean hourly rate between male and female employees.
+In 2018, the Board oversaw the introduction of Gender Pay Gap reporting and monitors the mean hourly rate between male and female employees.
 The Company has introduced a number of measures to improve gender balance across the Company.
 Some of the initiatives include the Board reviewing female recruitment, attrition and promotion MI and qualitative analysis of the drivers of female workforce experiences and the introduction of individual accountability in achieving diversity targets as part of senior management's annual performance objectives.